 After selecting the Coinbase Commerce payment method, you will be redirected to their secure payment portal.
 Coinbase Commerce will display instructions on how to send funds directly to SHOPBRITTO.COM and monitor the blockchain for your transaction.
 Once a successful payment is made, Coinbase Commerce will notify SHOPBRITTO.COM to begin order fulfillment.

 Please note, SHOPBRITTO.COM does not own or control the network or the software for Coinbase Commerce or your cryptocurrency wallet.
-The network protocols for cryptocurrency and their operating rules can change at any time, and those changes can affect the value, function, or even the name of Bitcoin (BTC) or Ethereum (ETH).
-If there is a problem with the Bitcoin (BTC) or Ethereum (ETH) network, you can lose your Bitcoin (BTC) or Ethereum (ETH).
+The network protocols for cryptocurrency and their operating rules can change at any time, and those changes can affect the value, function, or even the name of Bitcoin (BTC), Ethereum (ETH), and Tether (USDT).
+If there is a problem with the Bitcoin (BTC), Ethereum (ETH), and Tether (USDT) network, you can lose your cryptocurrency.
 Just to clarify, SHOPBRITTO.COM will not be responsible if that happens.

-Please read the below carefully because, when you use Bitcoin (BTC) or Ethereum (ETH) via the Coinbase Commerce payment method to purchase from SHOPBRITTO.COM, you’re agreeing to everything written below.
+Please read the below carefully because, when you use Bitcoin (BTC), Ethereum (ETH), and Tether (USDT) via the Coinbase Commerce payment method to purchase from SHOPBRITTO.COM, you’re agreeing to everything written below.

 Cryptocurrency Payments Are Irreversible.
 That’s just the way the cryptocurrency network works — no do-overs.
 All transactions made with cryptocurrency are direct peer-to-peer payments from the customer to the merchant.
 This means that once a payment is sent, there is no way for Coinbase Commerce or SHOPBRITTO.COM to reverse the transaction or reclaim funds on your behalf.
 As a result, we're unable to resolve any payment disputes as transactions on the blockchain are irreversible.